vladmaksyk/byzq-master/README.md

 ## Compile .proto file

-* If you make any changes to the proto file, compile it with these command.
+* If you make any changes to the proto file, compile it with this command.

     ```console
     cd byzq